archivesspace/archivesspace/docs/slate/source/index.md

 	String password -- The user's password

-	[String] groups -- Array of groups URIs to assign the user to
+	[String] groups (Optional) -- Array of groups URIs to assign the user to

 	JSONModel(:user) <request body> -- The record to create